 Our service and support truly separates us from others in the industry.
 Through our service partner, VendNet, IDS provides 24/7 technical support and has a robust global network of service entities to perform on-site repair and preventative maintenance services.
 Our machines run at a 99% effectiveness and our VendNet team is responsible for that.
 Our equipment has a three-year limited parts warranty.

 Why does your parts warranty not match the lease and financing terms?

 The warranty is a factory warranty, and may not match the length of your finance terms, which is a separate division of our company.
 Additional, extended warranty options through our service group, VendNet, are available, please check with your sales person.

-Why does IDS’ limited parts warranty cover?
+What does IDS’ limited parts warranty cover?

 The parts warranty covers all the parts installed on the machine.
 The refrigeration system does have a pro-rated warranty.
 These are factory warranties, which is why there is a limited warranty on the parts.

-Why does IDS’ limited parts warranty NOT cover?
+What does IDS’ limited parts warranty NOT cover?

 The limited parts warranty does not cover freight or the service tech, if one is required.
 Should you need a new part, you will be charged for the part initially, and upon its return, a credit will be issued, minus the freight charge.